bvaughn/react-error-boundary/README.md

 A reusable React [error boundary](https://react.dev/reference/react/Component#catching-rendering-errors-with-an-error-boundary) component.
 Wrap this component around other React components to "catch" errors and render a fallback UI.

-This package is built on top of React [error boundaries](https://react.dev/reference/react/Component#catching-rendering-errors-with-an-error-boundary), so it has all of the advantages and constraints of that API.
-Error boundaries catch errors thrown while rendering the tree below them.
+Catches errors thrown while rendering the tree below it.

-Error boundaries do not catch errors thrown during:
+Does not catch errors thrown during:

 - Server side rendering
 - Event handlers
 - Errors thrown in the error boundary itself
 - Async code that runs after rendering, like `setTimeout` callbacks or unresolved promises

+Async errors:

+- Use `useErrorBoundary` to pass caught errors to the nearest boundary
-React 19 includes one important async exception: errors thrown inside Actions, including functions passed to the `startTransition` function returned by `useTransition`, can be caught by the nearest error boundary.
+- In React 19, errors thrown from a function passed to the `startTransition` function returned by `useTransition` are caught by the nearest boundary

-For user-initiated async work, wrap the work in a Transition so React can catch errors from the Action.
-The `useErrorBoundary` hook can also be used to pass errors from async code outside of Actions to the nearest error boundary.

 ℹ️ The component provides several ways to render a fallback: `fallback`, `fallbackRender`, and `FallbackComponent`.
 Refer to the documentation to determine which is best for your application.